Case Study: Sony And Southwest Airlines

 - management is driven by cross-functional committees covering product planning, product design, production planning, purchasing, manufacturing, sales, and distribution

 Ultimately, the manifestation of Sony’s mission/values/vision was facilitated by aligning its objectives/strategies/tactics accordingly.
 To achieve top quality standards production, customer service, operations, etc. must be designed and executed to produce the desired results.
-Sony would not have achieved its vision by employing shoddy manufacturing technique, incompetent employees, or other substandard strategies and tactics.
+Sony would not have achieved its vision by employing shoddy manufacturing techniques, incompetent employees, or other substandard strategies and tactics.

 Your organization’s ability to realize its mission/values/vision is dependent on it aligning objectives/strategies/tactics.